Provision of procedural advice and programming services.

 Requirements for advice, statistics and documentary support for the Senate are determined largely by the sittings of the Senate.
 Specific factors include:

-- the legislative workload and the number of documents tabled
+- the number of documents tabled

 - the number and complexity of questions and notices from senators

 - the number and complexity of inquiries and requests for information from clients.

 This year the Table Office supported the Senate on only 36 sitting days.
 The marked reduction in the number of sitting days, compared to 62 in 2006–07, was due to the extended election period from October 2007 (the prorogation, or adjournment, of the parliament) to February 2008 (the opening of the new parliament).

 Workloads for staff in the office remained high, however, due to increased levels of legislative activity during the sitting periods, activities associated with the close of the Forty-first Parliament and the opening of the Forty-second Parliament, and the ongoing tasks and project work noted in this chapter.
 The full-time equivalent staffing level for the office remained steady at 17.

 The Director, Journals and Notice Paper, continued to perform duties as Secretary to the Australian Inter-Parliamentary Union Delegation, funded under Output Group 3.

 Programming and procedural support